recetasdemama/wordpress/wp-content/plugins/easy-adsense-lite/readme.txt

 = I find this *easy* plugin too complex with too many options.
 Any alternatives? =

-If you feel that the features of Easy Plugin for AdSense are a bit too much, consider my lean and mean AdSense plugin [AdSense Now!](http://www.thulasidas.com/plugins/adsense-now/ "The simplest possible way to AdSense enable your blog")
+If you feel that the features of Easy Plugin for AdSense are a bit too much, consider my lean and mean AdSense plugin [AdSense Now!](http://www.thulasidas.com/plugins/adsense-now "The simplest possible way to AdSense enable your blog")

 = I am having a difficult time getting the middle of post ads to show.
 They show in some posts, but not all of them.
 Any possible recommendations? =

 The middle ads are designed to show up only on long posts (of more than 20 paragraphs).
 Use the option to force the mid-text ads (in v1.82+) to override this length check.

+= What happened to the modern bootstrap/AJAX interface?
+I really liked it and want it back. =

+The bootstrap/AJAX version of the plugin is still available as the [Pro version](http://buy.thulasidas.com/easy-adsense "Pro version of the Easy Plugin for AdSense plugin").

 == Translations ==